-"Permissive Use" Car Insurance Coverage
+"Permissive Use" Drivers and Car Insurance Coverage

 An in-depth look at who may be considered a covered "permissive use" driver under your car insurance policy.

 Updated by , J.D.
+University of San Francisco School of Law

-In most states, your car insurance doesn't automatically cover every traffic accident that involves your vehicle.
-Policy terms and state laws vary, but your car insurance typically covers drivers who are named on your policy, most household members, and "permissive users."
-A permissive user is a person who has your permission to drive your car, but isn't listed on your insurance policy.
+In most states, your car insurance doesn't automatically cover every traffic accident that your vehicle is involved in.
+Policy terms and state laws vary, but your car insurance typically covers:

 Read on to learn more about who a permissive user might be, and the basics of what's sometimes known as "permissive use" coverage.

 The people who are specifically listed on an insurance policy are called the "named insured."
 Liability policies typically cover named insureds no matter what car they are driving.
+So, if you're a named insured on a car insurance policy taken out on the family minivan, and you get into an accident while borrowing your friend's car, your own car insurance coverage (not your friend's) will likely kick in to cover other people's injuries and vehicle damage.

 Spouses of the named insured are typically covered on liability policies no matter what car they are driving, even if the spouse isn't specifically listed on the policy.

-Other licensed drivers who are related to the named insured and living in the same household are also covered.
+Other licensed drivers who are related to the named insured and living in the same household are also typically covered.
 Household members can be related by blood, marriage, or adoption.

 Who Is a Permissive User on Your Car Insurance Policy?